ViscousTests/website/content/docs/mind/things-to-do-when-unmotivated.md

 something useful (e.g. a skill), and inspires motivation after doing it for a while.
 Some ideas:

+ - Napping.
+ - Going for a run or doing any kind of exercise.
+ - Taking a shower
+ - Not eating (being hungry), or getting colder in temperature.
  - Organizing stuff.
 E.g. going through old browser tabs or loading the dishwasher.
    - Pro: Productive (work that would have to be done anyway).